fido-device-onboard/pri-fidoiot/demo/rv/README.md

   Default value: https://verify.epid-sbx.trustedservices.intel.com/
   Other server options: https://verify.epid.trustedservices.intel.com/ (production EPID verification server), https://localhost:1180 (onprem verification service)

+- `epid_test_mode`

+   EPID devices can be tested using `Test` mode, it is intended for supporting onboarding for `development` and `test` devices.
+Enabling the test mode means signature verification won't be performed for the device.

+   Default value: false

+   **NOTE** Not recommended for use in production systems.

 - `catalina_home`

   Tomcat configuration for catalina home.